Have a basement that needs organizing? Is it rather large and you’d prefer to use it more as a room instead of storage

 As for the keep pile, begin making distinct piles.
-This will allow you to see the size of organizer or amount of organizers you may need to keep them in.
+This will allow you to see the size of the organizer or amount of organizers you may need to keep them in.

 If you have organizers on hand, make sure they are watertight even if you do not have a water problem in your basement.

 That means, avoid using cardboard boxes if possible.
 I’ve seen the extensive damage done to items kept in a basement that just had bad air quality.

 If you need to purchase plastic bins and other organizers, take pictures of each pile with a smartphone.
 That way, you don’t overspend or purchase the wrong-sized organizer.